-The estimated liability and corresponding expense for the mandatory annual nontax deductible assessment imposed by the ACA (the Health Insurer Fee) are both recognized in full on January 1 of the applicable calendar year in which the assessment is paid.
-In accordance with GAAP, the liability is recognized in full on January 1 with a corresponding deferred cost that is amortized to expense using a straight-line method of allocation.
+In accordance with NAIC SAP, the estimated liability and corresponding the Health Insurer Fee are both recognized in full on January 1 of the applicable calendar year in which the assessment is paid; and the Company reclassifies from unassigned surplus to special surplus the estimated assessment amount for the subsequent year.
+In accordance with GAAP, the liability would be recognized in full on January 1 with a corresponding deferred cost that is amortized to expense using a straight-line method of allocation.